Rob-Kachmar/lang-syntax/python/oop.md

 - Liskov's Substitution Principle (LSP)
   - Classes should be substitutable by instances of their subclasses.
-  - Good example from here repeated below: https://www.pythontutorial.net/python-oop/python-liskov-substitution-principle/
+  - Good example from here, repeated below: https://www.pythontutorial.net/python-oop/python-liskov-substitution-principle/
   - ```python
       from abc import ABC, abstractmethod